 Marmots are large ground squirrels, brown in color.
 They live in burrows in rock piles and are present on rocky slopes all the way up to mountain summits.
-They are 15 – 20” long not including their tails and weigh about 7 lbs.
+They are 15 – 20” long not including their tails and they weigh about 7 lbs.
 They hibernate in winter.
 Most marmots are highly social and use loud whistles to communicate with one another, especially when alarmed.

 Marmots on summits are really bold.
 One time I met another climber who warned me to keep an eye on our hiking sticks – a marmot had run off with one of his earlier!
 They like the salt residue from our sweat on the handles.

 Marmots are thieves indeed, so don’t leave your pack or hiking sticks unattended.

 If marmots eat food that isn’t a natural part of their diet (like nuts, potato chips, or other hiker snacks), they gain the wrong type of fat in their bodies.
 The consequence is that they might not be able to wake up from hibernation in the spring.
 Marmot hibernation is a true hibernation, where their body temperature lowers down close to freezing point and their heart beats only a few times per minute.
 They have a long way to come out of that state.

 Pikas are tiny mammals, only 6-8 inches long.
 They are native to cold climates; typically living on rocky mountain slopes where there are numerous crevices in which to shelter.
 They feed on plant matter and lichens found among the rocks.